 Having lots of followers on LinkedIn can look impressive.
 However, numbers alone won’t bring in sales.
-There really is no point in just connecting with people just for the sake of numbers.
-Increasing your following on LinkedIn is something you should be doing constantly – but please don’t do this with a scattergun approach.
+Increasing your following on LinkedIn is something you should be doing constantly – but using a targeted approach will help generate leads as well as increase your numbers.

-In order to generate leads on LinkedIn, it’s important to connect with people who can help you in your business – either by referring you to potential clients or by being a potential client.
+In order to generate leads on LinkedIn, it’s important to connect with people who can help you grow your business.

 If you wanted to sell handbags, would you go to a football stadium?
 Whilst there may be a large audience, those supporters will have their eyes firmly on the ball and will not be interested in much else – apart from perhaps their half time snacks and drinks.